Human Resources > Benefits > Leave of Absence > Long-term Disability

 *SSNRA means the Social Security Normal Retirement Age as figured by the 1983 amendment to the Social Security Act and any subsequent amendments.

-Process: When an individual on approved short term disability approaches the 18th week of leave, The Hartford will open a long-term disability claim.
+Process: When an individual on approved short-term disability approaches the 18th week of leave, The Hartford will open a long-term disability claim.
 The long-term disability plan is insured by The Hartford.
 Once The Hartford receives and evaluates the long-term disability information, a determination is made and notification is sent to the individual.
-The Benefits Team is also notified of the approval or denial of the long-term disability claim.
+The Benefits team is also notified of the approval or denial of the long-term disability claim.
 Employees are responsible for adhering to the process described in the Summary Plan Description for Insured Programs.